 1.3 Vacancies on the Board may be filled by vote of the Board, voting members may elect a Director not filled by the Directors as further provided in these Bylaws.

-I .4 A Director elected to fill a vacancy on the Board shall hold that position as provided by the Bylaws.
+1.4 A Director elected to fill a vacancy on the Board shall hold that position as provided by the Bylaws.

 SECTION 16.
 NON-LIABILITY OF DIRECTORS